wiremoons/wiremoons.github.io/index.md

 ## Blog Posts
-Below is a selction of blog posts I have made on various topics which maybe of interest:
+Below is a selection of blog posts I have made on various topics which maybe of interest:

 <ul>
   {% for post in site.posts %}